ahmd-mahm/ahmd-mahm.github.io/_posts/2018-02-28-The-Snapping-Shrimp.md

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/331066895&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>

-As Yoda would say, 'Noisy indeed are Singapore waters...' smile But is this phenomenon just limited to Singapore and a few other places?
+As Yoda would say, 'Noisy indeed are Singapore waters...' :frog: But is this phenomenon just limited to Singapore and a few other places?
 We find out next!

 ### Impact on underwater acoustic systems